tysker/reactrouter-v6-lesson-3sem/README.md

    - our goal is, to show each workshop session information below the workshop link in the browser.
    - see the image below
    - use the newly added Session component to archive just that.
+   - you also need to do some changes in the Workshop component.

 ### Browser Image